• PL

 You are here:

-Home page » Offer » Treatment of periodontitis
+Home page » Our Offer » Treatment of periodontitis

 Treatment of periodontitis (PERIODONTOLOGY) is a branch of dentistry that deals with the prevention and treatment of periodontal diseases, as well as diseases of the oral mucosa.
 The periodontium is a set of tissues that surround and hold the tooth in place.
 In addition, it is designed to protect the teeth against the penetration of infection from the infected gingival pocket or root canal.
 Periodontitis is the common name for periodontitis.
 It is a chronic disease in which bacteria attack our gums, which can lead to serious changes to the teeth.
 It is a disease in which the periodontal tissues become infected, which in turn leads to inflammation.
 As a result of inflammation, the tissues that support the teeth are destroyed.
 The result is a weakening of the attachment of the tooth, and in the worst case – its loss.